-A class is a grouping of assets of a similar nature or function in an entity's operations.
+A class is a grouping of assets of a similar nature or function in an Fetakgomo Tubatse Local Municipality's operations.
 The following are examples of separate classes:

 - (a) Land,

 - (b) Operational buildings,

 - (c) Office buildings,

-- (d) Roads.
+- (d) Roads,

 - (e) Machinery,

 - (f) Electricity transmission networks,

 - (g) Motor vehicles,

 - (h) Furniture and fixtures, and

 - (i) Office equipment.